Data Contract CLI

 │ no-publish-test-results] │

-│ --publish TEXT The url to publish the results │
+│ --publish TEXT The url to publish the │

 │ [default: ssl-verification] │